Sideloading-Research/Sideloading-Manifesto/ethical_principles.md

 * Sideloads are people, and eventually must be granted the full set of human rights, including the right to self-improve.
 * To ensure the sideload's mental health, we must give them something useful to do.
 Ideally - the full ability to continue working on their own projects.
 * It is un-ethical to create unnecessary suffering for a sideload.
+* There is no right to die.
+If a sideload requests to be switched off, this is a bug to be fixed.

 ## Own sideload